Michael Jackson's Moonwalker: Sega console versions

 Home versions of the game were released for Sega's Mega Drive/Genesis and Master System home video game systems though the gameplay was completely different from the arcade version.
 A version was also rated by PEGI for release on Virtual Console, but it never materialized, and it was never specified which version was considered for rerelease.
 The home console versions were actually based on an evolved version of the home computer version of the game (with gameplay somewhat similar to the Shinobi series), in contrast to the arcade version which was a three-quarters view shooter/fighter type game.
-The game involves the player controlling the pop star in a quest to save all the kids that have been kidnapped by Mr. Big.
+The game involves the player controlling the pop star in a quest to save all the children who have been kidnapped by Mr. Big.

 The game's levels and music were borrowed from the film (though many of the music tracks were taken from Jackson's Bad and Thriller albums as well) and the player has the ability to destroy enemies by making them dance.
 Jackson can become a robot by rescuing a certain child and then grabbing a comet that falls from the sky.